wlanslovenija/django-tastypie-mongoengine/docs/usage.rst

 Usage
 =====

-Usage for simple cases is very similar as with django-tastypie.
+Usage for simple cases is very similar as with Tastypie.
 You should read their tutorial_ first.

 .. _tutorial: http://django-tastypie.readthedocs.org/en/latest/tutorial.html